moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/routable_tokens.md

 ```

 That configuration implies usage of the sha256 hashing function with salt stored as `token_digest`.
-If the `fallback: true` is additionally configured it will try to get/check token by plaintext value in `token` value when trying to access it.
+If `fallback: true` is additionally configured it will try to get/check the token by plaintext value in `token` value when trying to access it from the database.

 ```ruby
   add_authentication_token_field :token, encrypted: :required, format_with_prefix: :prefix_for_deploy_token